bkuhl/redis-overcommit-on-host/README.md

 # How to use

  * Schedule this container to run alongside any host with a running `redis` container.
- * Mount a volume on this container with `-v /proc/sys/vm:/mnt/vm` and run with `--privileged`
+ * Pull in this repository and run the container:
- * Reboot host

 ```sh
 docker run https://github.com/bkuhl/redis-overcommit-on-host.git -v /proc/sys/vm:/mnt/vm --privileged
 ```
+ * Reboot host

 ### Why do this in a container?